Key takeaways:

 Shingles is a painful skin condition caused by the reactivation of the chickenpox virus.

-People who are over 50 years old or have a weakened immune system are likely at higher risk of developing shingles during a COVID-19 illness.
+Research suggests that people are at higher risk of developing shingles during a COVID-19 illness.

 The shingles vaccine can keep you safe from developing shingles.
 You can get the shingles and COVID vaccines at the same time.